begin-theadventure/assfix/README.md

 ## Make Assasin's Creed: 2, Brotherhood and Unity work.
 ### About
-This makes Assassins Creed 2, Brotherhood and Unity work with the native Linux Steam client.
+This makes Assassins Creed 2, Brotherhood and Unity (DLCs) work with the native Linux Steam client.
 We do this by downloading an edited .json file which changes "DLC" to "hidden_DLC" and then using [Steam Metadata Editor](https://github.com/tralph3/Steam-Metadata-Editor) we patch appinfo.vdf file.

 After such procedure the games should launch!